Historic Quaker Houses of Chester County, PA

 Historic American Buildings Survey:

-Image source: This is the fireplace in the parlor / family side of the house, when the adjoining side was used as a tavern.
+Image source: This is the fireplace in the parlor / family side of the house.
+The adjoining side of the building was used as a tavern.
+The woodwork in this house is some of the best surviving woodwork in Chester County.
 Historic American Buildings Survey, Photo by Ned Goode, 1959, Library of Congress

-Above: The Barns-Brinton House before the road was relocated to the north side of the house.
+Above: The Barns-Brinton House in a 1905 photograph, before the road was relocated to the north side of the house.
 Image source: HABS, Library of Congress.

 Links: